 If you have family, they could help you qualify for some tax deductions.
 Majority of taxpayers are aware that they are able to take personal exemptions for their children yet they fail to realize that they may be able to take exemptions for their parents and other relatives.

 By not doing so, you are missing a chance to reduce your taxes.
-Each dependent could allow you to deduct $3,900 from your federal taxable income and if you have dependent children, the child tax credit could get you an additional $1000.
+Each dependent could allow you to deduct $3,900 from your federal taxable income and if you have dependent children, could get you an additional $1000.

 Children You Support

 If you support a child, they are considered a qualifying child even if they are not your biological child.
 They just have to be related to you in some way, including adopted children.
 Additionally, the child has to be under 19 years of age, except in the event that they are disabled.
 Furthermore, if they are under 24 years of age and are considered a full time student, you can claim them too.